 Now, insert the vent into the chimney.

-Note: Make sure the vent is placed squarely and perfectly into the fireplace vent opening.
+Note: Ensure the vent is placed squarely and perfectly into the fireplace vent opening.

 Step 6: Installing Electrical Connections

-Before installing the electrical connections, make sure to install an adapter elbow at the end of the vent after removing the pulling cone which I described in the last step.
+Before installing the electrical connections, install an adapter elbow at the end of the vent after removing the pulling cone, which I described in the last step.

 Now, install the electrical connections on one side of the fireplace insert and plug the power cord of the insert into the electrical outlet.